homayounsr/Prediction-model-for-NYC-City-Housing-Listings/README.md

 ## Results and Output of the Models
+I developed three different models to observe the variance in R2 which is a common metric to evaluate regression models.

+1. Model trained on NYC city data
+2. Model trained on all 94 cities of NYC state
+3. Model trained on NYC city data with the help of transfred knowledge of Model 2
+4.
 ### NYC city model
 I constructed an Artificial Neural Network (ANN) model using the New York City dataset, which consisted of 2698 rows and 6 columns, including the 6 features mentioned earlier.